-- External beam radiotherapy
+- External beam Radiotherapy

-- Internal beam radiotherapy
+- Internal Radiotherapy (Brachytherapy)

 - As a first line treatment for localised cancer or the cancer which is not spread outside the prostate gland.
-Success rate for curing cancer with radiotherapy at this stage is similar to radical prostatectomy surgery.
+Success rate for curing cancer with radiotherapy at this stage is similar to Radical prostatectomy surgery.

 - First line therapy along with hormonal therapy for the cancer, which has spread outside the prostate gland but in nearby tissues only.

-- In case of incomplete removal of prostate gland during surgery or in cancer recurrence.
+- In case of incomplete removal of prostate gland during surgery or in Cancer recurrence.

-EBRT is used for treating prostate cancer in its earlier stages and for prostate cancer spread to bones.
-The radiation is applied from outside the body in form of focused beams of radiation.
+EBRT is used for treating prostate cancer in its early stages and also for prostate cancer that has spread outside the gland to bones.
+The Radiation is applied from outside the body in form of focused beams of radiation.

-With advancement in technology, newer EBRT techniques have been developed which can administer higher dose of radiation which are more focused to the tumour to reduce radiation to adjoining structures and hence lower the side effects of the treatment.
+With advancement in technology, newer EBRT techniques have been developed which can administer higher dose of radiation which are more focused to the tumor to reduce radiation to adjoining structures and hence lower the side effects of the treatment.

 Three Dimensional Conformal Radiation Therapy (3D-CRT)

-Research suggest that 3D-CRT is more effective in the patients whose pre-treatment PSA (prostate specific antigen) level are 10-20 ng/ml.
+Research suggests that 3D-CRT is more effective in the patients whose pre-treatment PSA (prostate specific antigen) level are 10-20 ng/ml.
 Also the therapy is 30% more effective as compared to the EBRT in providing disease free survival up to five years.

-Intensity Modulated Radiation Therapy (IMRT)
+Intensity Modulated Radiation Therapy (IMRT) for Prostate Cancer Treatment

-IMRT is an advanced form of 3 dimensional conformal radiotherapy.
+IMRT is an advanced form of 3 Dimensional conformal radiotherapy.
 Currently, it is the most common method of EBRT used for treating prostate cancer.
 A movable unit of the machine moves around the affected area to deliver focused radiation beams from different angles.
 The main advantage of this method is that the radiation dose can be adjusted and reduced during the course of treatment so that normal surrounding tissues are less affected and hence it lowers the side effects of radiation.

-In another form of IGRT, minute implants are placed in the prostate tumour which emits radio waves which acts as guide to radiation machine for delivering more focused radiation.
+In another form of IGRT, minute implants are placed in the prostate tumor which emits radio waves which act as the guide to Radiation machine for delivering more focused radiation.
 The main advantage of this technique is that it guides the radiation machine to make even the minutest movement adjustment even if the patient moves during normal breathing.
 The machines that use this are known as Calypso®.

-Further sophisticated variation of IMRT is known as volumetric modulated arc therapy (VMAT).
+Further sophisticated variation of IMRT is known as Volumetric modulated arc therapy (VMAT).
 The VMAT technique administers radiation to affected area in focused by highly rapid manner and therefore allows the procedure to complete within few minutes.

 While VMAT technique is more convenient for the patient, so far no research has been identified to prove it superior to IMRT.

-Stereotactic Body Radiation Therapy (SBRT)
+Stereotactic Body Radiation Therapy (SBRT) for Prostate Cancer Treatment

-The entire course of treatment is completed within few days with SBRT as compared to few months with other forms of external beam radiation therapy and therefore reduces the overall cost of prostate cancer treatment.
+The entire course of treatment is completed within few days with SBRT as compared to few months with other forms of External beam radiation therapy and therefore reduces the overall cost of prostate cancer treatment.

 However, recent clinical trial performed at Yale School of Medicine suggested that patient taking SBRT are at higher risk of developing genitourinary and gastrointestinal radiation toxicity as compared to the conventional IMRT.

-Proton Beam Radiation Therapy
+Proton Beam Radiation Therapy for Prostate Cancer Treatment

 Right now, proton beam therapy is not widely available.
-The machines needed to make protons are very expensive, and they aren’t available in many centres in the United States.
+The machines needed to make protons are very expensive, and they aren’t available in many centres or countries.
 Proton beam radiation might not be covered by all insurance companies at this time.

 Radiotherapy can be combined with hormonal therapy or surgery to improve treatment outcomes.
 There are various terms used for this combination

 What is Combined Radiotherapy and Androgen Ablation?

-Research by Radiation Therapy Oncology Group (USA) has found that 4 months of hormonal ablation therapy along with EBRT is more effective in producing disease free survival (identified by low levels of PSA) at 5 years as compared to EBRT alone for patients with Gleason score of more than 6.
+Research by Radiation Therapy Oncology Group (USA) has found that 4 months of hormonal ablation therapy along with EBRT is more effective in producing disease-free survival (identified by low levels of PSA) at 5 years as compared to EBRT alone for patients with Gleason score of more than 6.

-In case of more curable early stages of prostate cancer, the European Organisation for Research and treatment has found that primary total hormonal ablation therapy for reducing the size of tumour increases the effectiveness and outcome of 3D-CRT in producing disease free survival at 5 years.
+In case of more curable early stages of prostate cancer, the European Organisation for Research and treatment has found that primary total hormonal ablation therapy for reducing the size of tumor increases the effectiveness and outcome of 3D-CRT in producing disease free survival at 5 years.

-What is Adjunctive EBRT?When external beam radiation therapy is given in addition to brachytherapy or after prostate surgery it is known as adjunctive EBRT.
+When External beam radiation therapy is given in addition after prostate surgery or in addition to Brachytherapy, it is known as adjunctive EBRT.

 As per the findings of Radiation Therapy Oncology Group (USA), combination of EBRT and permanent implant brachytherapy provides higher rate of disease free survival at 5 years for high-risk patient as compared to brachytherapy alone or surgery alone.

-- Urinary bladder cystitis: Damage to urinary bladder and cystitis causes urine frequency, urinary incontinence, burning sensation and often bloody urine.
+- Urinary bladder cystitis: Damage to urinary bladder and cystitis causes urine frequency, Urinary incontinence, burning sensation and often bloody urine.

 - Fatigue: Very common side effect.
 Feeling of tiredness continues for months after taking EBRT.